What Do Termites Look Like?

 - Very similar across different termite types

-Adult Worker & Soldier Stage
+Adult Worker and Soldier Stage

 As nymphs grow, they become adult workers or soldiers.
 These are the termites most people picture.
 These termites look like: